OPLSS/videography/README.md

 #### FFmpeg notes

-`ffmpeg` is a powerful but notoriously complex tool.
-The videographer needed considerable trial and error to arrive at the options that follows.
+[`FFmpeg`](https://ffmpeg.org/) is a powerful but notoriously complex tool.
+The videographer needed considerable trial and error to arrive at the options that follow.

 Critical options:

-  * When transcoding videos from the camera's raw format to smaller files, use these options:
+  * To transcode videos from the camera's raw format to smaller files, use these options:

      > -crf 30 -pix_fmt yuv420p -r 30 -vf scale=1280x720 -video_track_timescale 30k